hashchange/backbone.cycle/README.md

 You have three options to choose from.

-- `initialSelection`:
+- `autoSelect`:

   Set it to `"first"` if you want the first model in a collection to be selected automatically.
+You can also set the option to `"last"`, or provide the index of the model you'd like to see auto-selected.
+If the index does not exist at the time, that's fine - `autoSelect` just won't select anything then.

-The setting kicks in when the initial set of models is passed to a collection - be it to the constructor, with `add`, or with `reset`.
-The setting also applies when `reset` is called again later on.
+  The `autoSelect` setting kicks in when the initial set of models is passed to a collection - be it to the constructor, with `add`, or with `reset`.
+Auto select can also be triggered later on in the lifecycle of a collection: when you do an `add` or `reset` while there is no selection in the collection.

+  It's important to note that `autoSelect` will _only_ spring into action during instantiation, with an `add`, or with a `reset`.
+It won't guarantee that there is a selected item all the time.
+If you deselect manually, nothing will happen unless you `add` or `reset` later on.

+  `autoSelect` may have a performance impact when adding items to really large collections.
+Those are better handled without `autoSelect` magic, at least if you add items frequently.
+The negative effect is limited to actual `add` calls, though - resets are not affected.

-  The option is off by default, with value `initialSelection: "none"`.
+  The `autoSelect` option is off by default, with value `autoSelect: "none"`.

 - `selectIfRemoved`:

   Use it if you want to select another model when the selected model is removed from the collection.
 The option value determines which model gets selected: `"prev"`, `"next"`, `"prevNoLoop"`, `"nextNoLoop"`.

   The option is off by default, with value `selectIfRemoved: "none"`.

 - `enableModelSharing`:

   Set it to true if you share models among multiple collections.
 See the [section on model sharing][Backbone.Select-model-sharing] in the documentation of Backbone.Select.
 Model sharing is disabled by default.

-Watch out: When `initialSelection` or `selectIfRemoved` is set to anything other than "none", model-sharing mode *is enabled automatically*.
+Watch out: When `autoSelect` or `selectIfRemoved` is set to anything other than "none", model-sharing mode *is enabled automatically*.
 (That is because all options are based on the same event-handling mechanism.)
 [See below][options-caveats] for potential pitfalls.

 The use of options is demonstrated in the [introductory example][intro-example].